gradescope/fsdl-text-recognizer-project/lab4/readme.md

 ## Weights & Biases

+You'll notice some new lines in `training/run_experiment.py` now: importing and initializing `wandb`, the Weights & Biases package.

-The first thing to do is run `wandb init`, where you can set your user id and create a new project.
+Because of this, you need to run  `wandb init`, where you can set your user id and create a new project.

-Now, if you look at `training/run_experiment.py` file, you'll notice that we are going to be syncing to W&B.

-Let's run a quick experiment: `tasks/train_character_predictor.sh`
+Now let's test it out with a quick experiment: run `tasks/train_character_predictor.sh`

 When it completes, you should see some new output from W&B, and a link to go check out the run.

+Let's do that!

 ## Running multiple experiments